sriramramnath/cody/README.md

 #### Using `npm run watch`

 Instead of `BUILD_MODE=dist npm run build`, you can use `BUILD_MODE=dist npm run watch` instead.
-This will watch for changes to your `scratch-gui` code, and automatically rebuild when there are changes.
+This will watch for changes to your `skrach-gui` code, and automatically rebuild when there are changes.
 Sometimes this has been unreliable; if you are having problems, try going back to `BUILD_MODE=dist npm run build` until you resolve them.

 #### Oh no!
 It didn't work!